Is your shoulder injury not getting better?

 Try to bring your left shoulder blade back towards your spine as far as it will go into what is called retraction.
 Make a mental note of how far it went.

-Now try the same thing but first rotate your trunk all the way to your left.
+Now try the same thing but first rotate your trunk all the way to your right.

 What did you find?